polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

 ## Parameters in On-Chain Callbacks

-When making a on-chain callback, currently our implementation hashes the function name together with all the parameter values and store it to be called in next import.
-If we find that the hash value is the same, we will treat it as duplicated function call (same function name and parameter values).
-For signed transaction, this causes a function replacement if this call is set with a higher priority then the previous callback.
-For unsigned transaction, this callback is simply ignored.
+When making a on-chain callback, our implementation hashes the function name together with all parameter values and store it to be called in next import.
+If we find that the hash value existed, meaning a function with the same parameter value set has been called before, for signed transaction this causes a function replacement if this call is set with a higher priority; and for unsigned transaction, this callback is simply ignored.

-If your runtime modules are making on-chain callbacks regularly and you expect it will have the same parameter set every once in a while, you can always pass in an additional parameter of the current block number that is being passed into the `fn offchain_worker()`.
+If your pallet is making on-chain callbacks regularly and you expect it will have duplicated parameter value set every once in a while, you can always pass in an additional parameter of the current block number, that is being passed in from `fn offchain_worker()`.
 This number is going to be only incrementing and is guaranteed to be unique.

 ## Fetching External Data

-To fetch external data from 3rd-party APIs, you can use the `offchain::http` library.
+To fetch external data from 3rd-party APIs, use the `offchain::http` library as followed.

 **runtime/src/my_runtime.rs**